acbsp/bonafide.guru/en/contents.rst

 You may disapprove all what we say but you cannot argue against what Krishna or *His representative* His Divine Grace Srila Prabhupada says.

-Srimad-Bhagavatam – is a science of Krishna the Primordial Lord, the cause of all causes.
-Teaching of "Srimad-Bhagavatam" is consecutively opened in the first nine songs , elevating person to the highest level of the God realization.
-Srila Prabhupada recommends to study the Bhagavad-gita first.
+Śrīmad Bhāgavatam – is a science of Krishna the Primordial Lord, the cause of all causes.
+Teaching of "Śrīmad Bhāgavatam" is consecutively opened in the first nine songs , elevating person to the highest level of the God realization.
+Srila Prabhupada recommends to study the Bhagavad-gītā first.

-Bhagavat-gita – is a direct revelation of Lord Krishna and if we try to understand it we shall be able to understand Krishna.
+Bhagavat-gītā – is a direct revelation of Lord Krishna and if we try to understand it we shall be able to understand Krishna.
 Nobody can lead astray the one who got knowledge through revelation.
-Studying Gita person completely realizes the position of Lord Krishna: and when he is beside lotus feet of Krishna, he understands the tales about Krishna as they are given in Srimad-Bhagavatam.
+Studying Gita person completely realizes the position of Lord Krishna: and when he is beside lotus feet of Krishna, he understands the tales about Krishna as they are given in Śrīmad Bhāgavatam.

-In Bhagavad-gita Krishna says that He descends into material world for two reasons: to remove the violations in religions and to please his devotees, those who are always thirsty to see Him.
+In Bhagavad-gītā Krishna says that He descends into material world for two reasons: to remove the violations in religions and to please his devotees, those who are always thirsty to see Him.
 Also He comes to attract the conditioned souls to Himself and invite everyone into His